 Once the student has received the voucher they can redeem it at the Student Office for an instant prize.
 Alternatively, they can hold on to the voucher and wait to collect additional ones to gain a reward of greater value.

 Year 12 and Year 13: POWERing for the Future

 The POWERing for the Future cards have been designed for each student to manage their own progress during the year in the following areas.

 Students become more aware of how they can show the school POWER values in school life and how these can transfer to skills beyond school.
 Completing the profile requires students to work closely with staff.
 This working relationship encourages communication and advice which will have the potential to turn into positive outcomes for both parties.

-Please email Steve or Abbey if you have any questions.
+Please email any of the above staff members if you have further questions.